aaronc09/anti-cd19-car-t-sle-scoping-review/README.md

-# A Systematic Evaluation of Anti-CD19 CAR T-Cell Therapy for SLE
+# A systematic evaluation of Anti-CD19 CAR T-Cell therapy for the potential treatment of systemic lupus erythematosus: A scoping review
-### A Scoping Review
 **Harvard OpenBio | Summer 2025**